jhudsl/tidyversecourse/docs/04-dataviz.md

 * combine multiple plots (`cowplot` + `patchwork`)
 * generate animated plots (`gganimate`)

-These are referred to as `ggplot2` extensions There are dozens of additional [`ggplot2` extensions](http://www.ggplot2-exts.org/gallery/) available if you'd like to explore other plotting options beyond what is covered here!
+These are referred to as `ggplot2` extensions.
+There are dozens of additional [`ggplot2` extensions](http://www.ggplot2-exts.org/gallery/) available if you'd like to explore other plotting options beyond what is covered here!

 ### `ggrepel`